henne49/dbus-opendtu/README.md

 # dbus-opendtu

 > **Attention:**
+> ⚠️OpenDTU v24.2.12 breaking API changes, do not upgrade to this version, stay on previous version v24.1.26 (latest know working version), until we have updated the code
 > ⚠️For any problems with OpenDTU prior v4.4.3 version, please update to the latest code where most Issues are fixed.
 OpenDTU changed the API.
 The same applies to AhoyDTU.⚠️

 ## Table of contents